 Building Performance

-The facility incorporates features such as solar photovoltaic (PV) and water systems, an automated building controls system, water-saving plumbing fixtures, and building-envelope heat reduction through low heat-gain windows and shading elements in the façade design.
+The facility incorporates features such as solar photovoltaic (PV) and solar water heating systems, an automated building controls system, water-saving plumbing fixtures, and building-envelope heat reduction through low heat-gain windows and shading elements in the façade design.